 Conclusion

 Reading like a replicant can mean reading for a store of artificial memories, or for something more transformative.
 It is a hybrid reading: analog, digital, holographic, forensic, archival, and ludic.
 Reading like a replicant also means attending to the material embodiment of texts, and the competing archival logics they are caught up in.
 It means considering the textual permeability of bodies, or the ways in which chance encounters between bodies and texts can yield unforeseeable events.
 Textualization can be a means of controlling bodies, or a vehicle of liberation.
 In its parables of reading (and writing) like a replicant, Blade Runner 2049 suggests that the fate of free bodies and minds is somehow bound up with the fate of literature.
 The film depicts a world in which culture and archival retrieval and reanimation have become virtually synonymous.
-What appears to be most alive is artificial, and nothing new is being created apart from the products of a consumerist control society endlessly reproducing past creations, like the monumental, glitch-ridden Elvis hologram spliced into the scene of K and Deckard fighting in an abandoned casino.
+What appears to be most alive is artificial, and nothing new is being created apart from the products of a consumerist control society endlessly reproducing past creations, such as the monumental, glitch-ridden Elvis hologram spliced into the scene of K and Deckard fighting in an abandoned casino.
 The world of BR2049 is much like our own, in other words, and it seems to pose the question of how the resistant materiality of literary texts entering into unforeseen relations might contribute to the genesis of an Event that would escape such terminal nihilism.
 Literature is a trans-individual process that depends on specific, contingent, and embodied practices of reading and writing, archiving and interpreting.
-Texts and bodies are mortal, and must be replicated and transmitted in order to endure, but if this process is to be liberated from archival necro-power, reproduction will need to introduce error, transgression, creativity, and free play.
+Texts and bodies are mortal and must be replicated and transmitted in order to endure, but if this process is to be liberated from archival necro-power reproduction will need to introduce error, transgression, creativity, and free play.
 Literature is the transgenerational relay of our mortal humanity, a collective inheritance sustained by an open archive, and it may be a crucial form of resistance to the forces that would subjugate life under a single code.

 Works Cited

 Backe, Emma Louise.
 “Replicants and Reproduction: Blade Runner 2049 and Sci Fi’s Obsession with Motherhood.”
 The Geek Anthropologist, Oct.
-19 2017, https://thegeekanthropologist.com/2017/10/19/replicants-and-reproduction-blade-runner-2049-and-sci-fis-obsession-with-motherhood/
+19 2017, https://thegeekanthropologist.com/2017/10/19/replicants-and-reproduction-blade-runner-2049-and-sci-fis-obsession-with-motherhood/.

 Boyd, Brian.
 Nabokov’s Pale Fire: the Magic of Artistic Discovery.
 Princeton University Press, 1999.